 Roofing including roof space

 Repair category 2

-Notes The flat bitumen felt roof covering to the dormers and the entrance vestibule have a limited life expectancy and can fail without warning.
-The seller has advised that the porch and front dormer roof coverings were replaced approximately three years ago and the rear dormer roof covering was repaired.
+Notes The bitumen felt roof coverings to the dormers have a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
 A reputable roofing contractor will be able to provide further advice.
 There is evidence of wood boring insect infestation.
 Please see comments under Dampness, Rot & Infestation.
+Some slates are cracked and broken.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
+Close quarter and

+Roofing including roof space

+Repair category 2

-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
+Notes disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.

-Some ridge clips are rusted.

-Cement fillets are cracked.
+Ridging is lifting.
+There is a hole to the rear dormer.